JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 ### Demos

 To demonstrate the core C++ engine, I have designed 2 trading strategies that I will backtest using the engine.
 I have implemented the engine in the same manner as the above technique.
-Additionally, each portolio will begin with $5,000 (USD).
+Additionally, each portfolio will begin with $5,000 (USD).

 - Note, I make use of the ```collections``` and ```numpy``` packages in these examples, which were not listed on the original list of package dependencies.